flaccid/machine-image-tools/README.md

 # machine-image-tools

-Scripts to convert, manipulate and create machines images for different virtualisation platforms
+Scripts to convert and manipulate machine images for different virtualisation platforms.